Student Conduct Appeal Process

 1. Filing an Appeal

 a.
 All students and groups, after having their case heard and decided by the appropriate board or university official, may appeal the decision to the Student-Faculty Review Board.
-Within five (5) university calendar days, after being officially informed in writing of the decision, a written appeal from the complainant or the respondent shall be submitted to the chairperson of the Student-Faculty Review Board via the Office of the Dean of Students.
+Within five (5) university calendar days, after being officially informed in writing of the decision, a written appeal from the complainant or the respondent shall be submitted to the chairperson of the Student-Faculty Review Board via the Dean of Students Office.

 b.
-The submitted appeal must contain specific citation that shows the basis for the appeal consistent with 4.I.3.
+The submitted appeal must contain specific citation that shows the basis for the appeal consistent with 4.J.3.

 c.
 Substantial credible evidence citing the specific error claimed in the initial hearing must be presented.

 2. Appeal Process

 a.
 The chairperson of the Student-Faculty Review Board, Dean of Students and a student member of the Student-Faculty Review Board will review to determine the merits of the stated basis for appeal.

 b.
 If the stated reasons are insufficient to warrant further review, the appeal will not be accepted.

 c.
 If the appeal is accepted for further review, the entire Student-Faculty Review Board, the complainant and respondent will be summoned to appear.

 d.
 At that time the cited basis for the appeal will only be reviewed, and further testimony may be heard only on that stated basis from the respondent and/or complainant.

 e.
 The board will then reach a decision and inform the appellant of that decision.